PACTCare/Substrate-Web3-DNS-Tutorial/tutorial/7_ui.md

 window.onload = substrate();
 ```
-This function automatically connects to our runtime, registers our custom type as well as makes the API calls available inside the console of your browser.
+This function automatically connects to our runtime, registers our custom type, as well as makes the API calls available inside the console of your browser.
 To test this, you can now start your blockchain runtime and use webpack to generate the main.js file with:
 ```
 npm run build
 ```
 Next you can open the index.html file in your browser and open the developer console.
-At the top you should see “connect…” and if you type for example "substrateApi.tx." you should now be able to select the different modules of your runtime (see the image below).
+At the top, you should see “connect…” and, if you type for example "substrateApi.tx.", you should now be able to select the different modules of your runtime (see the image below).

 <img src="./images/ui_1.png" width="600px">

-Now, we integrate a function to create a Metalog entry on our blockchain and add an event listener to the button element:
+Now, we'll integrate a function to create a Metalog entry on our blockchain and we'll add an event listener to the button element:
 ```
 document.getElementById("button").addEventListener("click", async function () {
     let did = document.getElementById("did").value;